ethanwong888/CS32/README.md

 # CS32
 Assignments for CS32

-Done by Ethan Wong in Winter 2020 @ UCLA
+Taken in Winter 2020 @ UCLA with Professor David Smallberg